October 22 to November 17, 1969

 Interview Late October 1969 • Paul McCartney interview for CBS

-On October 22, 1969, Paul McCartney, his wife Linda, their two daughters (6-year-old Heather and baby Mary) and their sheepdog Martha travelled to Paul’s farm in Scotland.
-After a ten-hour drive in Land Rover, they arrived at High Park Farm and would stay there till December (they would leave mid-December to spend some time in Antigua, before coming back to London just before Christmas where Paul would start recording his first solo album).
+On October 22, 1969, Paul McCartney, his wife Linda, their two daughters — six-year-old Heather and baby Mary — and their sheepdog Martha set off for Paul’s farm in Scotland.
+After flying to Glasgow and continuing by Land Rover, they arrived at High Park Farm, where they would stay until mid-December.

 We decided the only thing to do was to boycott Apple, just get out of there.
 The meetings were just such a headache so we just came to Scotland.
 We took the kids, we took the dog, took everything we had, put a guitar on the top and took a potty for the baby and that was it.

-Paul McCartney – From “And In The End” by Ken McNab, 2020
+Paul McCartney – From “And in the End: The Last Days of the Beatles” by Ken McNab, 2020

 Paul McCartney – From “Many Years From Now” by Barry Miles, 1997